 Tutorial to recover data from the unbootable Macintosh HD

-Though it's unbootable, you can still rescue your data by running iBoysoft Data Recovery for Mac in Recovery Mode.
-You can also refer to this tutorial: How to run iBoysoft Data Recovery for Mac through iBoysoft Server.
+Though it's unbootable, you can still rescue your data by running iBoysoft Data Recovery for Mac in macOS Recovery Mode.
 This method is highly recommended because it is a lot easier and time-saving.

 Note: Before you follow the steps below, make sure your Mac has Internet connection.

 - 1. Restart your Mac and immediately hold down COMMAND+OPTION+R keys at startup.

 - 2. Choose a network for your Mac.
 You need to make your Mac connected to the Internet all the time.

 - 3. Go to Utilities > Terminal from the menu bar.

 - 4. Run the following command: